 Lots of Options to Design Your Dream Pool

 The vinyl pools of yesteryear were pretty limited when it came to design options.
 If you wanted something other than a rectangle with an aqua blue hue, you were out of luck.
 These days, the possibilities are almost limitless.
 Modern manufacturing techniques can produce a vinyl liner for virtually any shape of pool.
-You can now get vinyl pools with any number of features like spill-over spas or tanning ledges, and liners come in a myriad of colors, patterns, and thicknesses.
-Vinyl pools can be designed with a much deeper deep end than fiberglass can offer.
-Furthermore, should your tastes change, a completely different look is just a replacement liner away.
-That’s something you can’t do with a concrete or fiberglass pool.
-Latham liners also feature UltraSeam technology which will give your pool a seamless look that other manufacturers cannot offer.
+You can now also include any number of features like spill-over spas or tanning ledges, and liners that come in a myriad of colors, patterns, and thicknesses.
+Vinyl pools can be designed with more depth than fiberglass can offer, mimicking those of a concrete model.
+Furthermore, as the years go by and trends emerge/your tastes change, and unlike concrete or fiberglass, when replacing a vinyl liner, you can actually go back to the drawing board and potentially create an entirely new look for your pool.
+Latham liners also feature UltraSeam technology which will give your pool that seamless look.

 Smooth to The Touch